Please make sure you check the online site guide for any updates before flying

 There are also powe rlines between take off and the designated landing field (it is a village!) - but these should not present a hazard as you won't be landing here!

-Speedwings are unlikely to be able to make the designated landing field - so this is not a great choice of site.
-Please do not land speedwings in other fields at the bottom, as this may jeopardise the use of one of our best sites.
+Speedwings are unlikely to be able to make the designated landing field - having to land on the fellside means this is not a great choice of site.
+Please do not land in other fields, as this may result in us losing one of the CSC's best flying sites!!

 Take Off